 NYC Makers: The MAD Biennial is organized by the Museum of Arts and Design and curated by Jake Yuzna, Director of Public Programs, assisted by Samantha De Tillio, Curatorial Assistant and project manager for the exhibition.
 NYC Makers inaugurates a new series of MAD exhibitions that will examine the culture of making and highlight the contributions of the makers who shape contemporary life.
 The accompanying publication is edited by Jake Yuzna and designed by NYC-based studio Other Means.

-Support for NYC Makers: The MAD Biennial is provided by Autodesk; AlixPartners; Jack and Shirley Silver; Zabar's; Tiffany & Co.; Dan Greenberg and Susan Steinhauser; Goldman Sonnenfeldt Foundation; Siegelson, New York; Ken Spitzbard; and Jill Bokor and Sanford Smith.
+Support for NYC Makers: The MAD Biennial is provided by Autodesk; AlixPartners; Jack and Shirley Silver; Zabar's; Tiffany & Co.; Dan Greenberg and Susan Steinhauser; Goldman Sonnenfeldt Foundation; Siegelson, New York; the New York City Department of Cultural Affairs in partnership with the City Council; Ken Spitzbard; and Jill Bokor and Sanford Smith.
 In-kind support for the exhibition has generously been provided by Maharam.
-Additional thanks to KLM Royal Dutch Airlines, the official airline of MAD.
+Additional thanks to KLM Royal Dutch Airlines, the Official Airline of MAD.

 Ei Arakawa/Aki Takahashi/Sergei Tcherepnin